kangabru/color-identifier/index.md

 # ![Icon](https://raw.githubusercontent.com/kangabru/color-identifier/assets/assets/logo.png) Color Identifier

-A simple desktop colour picker tool which helps you to identify colors by their color name.

 Key Features:
 - Pick colors anywhere on screen and the closest matching color name will be displayed.
 - Includes a slow-mo mode for pixel accurate picking.